WEC Energy Group Inc (WEC) Stock: A Closer Look at the Market Potential - News Heater

 WEC) stock’s latest price update

-WEC Energy Group Inc (NYSE: WEC)’s stock price has decreased by -1.40 compared to its previous closing price of 84.21.
-However, the company has seen a -0.84% decrease in its stock price over the last five trading sessions.
+WEC Energy Group Inc (NYSE: WEC) has seen a decline in its stock price by -0.10 in relation to its previous close of 82.46.
+However, the company has experienced a -2.17% decline in its stock price over the last five trading sessions.
 Zacks Investment Research reported 2023-12-11 that Investors interested in stocks from the Utility – Electric Power sector have probably already heard of Entergy (ETR) and WEC Energy Group (WEC).
 But which of these two stocks is more attractive to value investors?

 WEC’s Market Performance

-WEC Energy Group Inc (WEC) has seen a -0.84% fall in stock performance for the week, with a 3.39% gain in the past month and a -3.13% plunge in the past quarter.
-The volatility ratio for the week is 1.61%, and the volatility levels for the past 30 days are at 1.67% for WEC.
-The simple moving average for the last 20 days is 0.30% for WEC stock, with a simple moving average of -5.59% for the last 200 days.
+WEC’s stock has fallen by -2.17% in the past week, with a monthly rise of 0.01% and a quarterly drop of -4.98%.
+The volatility ratio for the week is 3.10% while the volatility levels for the last 30 days are 1.99% for WEC Energy Group Inc The simple moving average for the last 20 days is -1.22% for WEC stock, with a simple moving average of -6.24% for the last 200 days.

 Analysts’ Opinion of WEC